 SCIENT·MANIFESTO

 Exploring with projects

-Raises cost, risk, and complexity before there is enough proof of fit.
+Raises cost, risk, and complexity before there is sufficient proof of adherence.

 Exploring with pilots

-Reduces the cost of error and improves decision quality before a larger investment.
+Reduces the cost of error and improves the quality of the decision before larger investment.

 What changes

-Risk does not disappear, but it becomes better bounded and more deliberately assumed.
+Risk does not disappear, but it becomes better delimited and better assumed.

 The effect

-A greater chance of scaling with purpose, rather than premature expansion sustained by enthusiasm.
+A greater chance of scaling with meaning, instead of premature expansion sustained by enthusiasm.

+SCIENT·MANIFESTO